About Great Lakes Law-

-Professor Hall is on the faculty of Wayne State University Law School and serves as the Scholarship Director for the Great Lakes Environmental Law Center.
-His teaching and expertise is in environmental and water law, and his research focuses on public and private water rights, transboundary water management and pollution, climate change adaptation, U.S.-Canadian environmental law, and citizen enforcement.
+Noah Hall is Professor of Law at Wayne State University Law School and serves as the Scholarship Director for the Great Lakes Environmental Law Center.
+His teaching and expertise is in environmental and water law, and his work focuses on environmental justice, public and private water rights, transboundary water management and pollution, and U.S.-Canadian environmental law.
 Professor Hall is a co-author of a new casebook on water law, Modern Water Law: Private Property, Public Rights, and Environmental Protections (Foundation Press) and one of the leading environmental law casebooks, Environmental Law and Policy: Nature, Law, and Society (Aspen Publishers).
 He is the author of a widely-cited article on Great Lakes water law, Toward A New Horizontal Federalism: Interstate Water Management in the Great Lakes Region (published by the Colorado Law Review) and has over a dozen articles published in many other leading journals, including the Harvard Environmental Law Review, the University of Michigan Journal of Law Reform, and Natural Resources & Environment (the American Bar Association’s environmental law journal).
 A complete list of publications, free for downloading, is available here.
 Some publications are also available at Professor Hall’s Selected Works site and SSRN site.